 Mission accomplished!
 Here is the result of that instruction (photo below).

-Below are a few more photos taken during our tour of the Taj Mahal.
+More photos below taken during our tour of the Taj Mahal.

 I am in the several hundred-year-old Mosque below, neighboring the Taj Mahal, that is still attended every Sunday.